~Lesson 5~

 - Prints of Cézanne’s work

-- Art Terms list- including Cézanne, Impressionism, Nature, surroundings/ environment,
+- Art Terms list- including Cézanne, Impressionism, Nature, surroundings/

 B. Student materials